evkx/evkx.github.io/content/models/bmw/i4/_index.md

 ---
 title: BMW i4
 linktitle: i4
-description: See below for details of the different variants of BMW i4
+description: "See below for details of the different variants of BMW i4"
 weight: 30
 ---
 ## BMW i4 eDrive40